g-dolphin/WorldCarbonPricingDatabase/README.md

 If you use the dataset in scientific publication, we would appreciate a reference to the following paper:

 ``Dolphin, G., Pollitt, M. and Newbery, D. 2020.
-The political economy of carbon pricing: a panel analysis``
+The political economy of carbon pricing: a panel analysis.
+Oxford Economic Papers 72(2): 472-500.``

 ## License